 What Percentage Of People Are Intersex?
 In order to answer the question "what percentage of people are intersex?" you would need to know something about the definition of "intersex."
 Intersex is a legal term given to a condition where characteristics of two genders or more are found in the same person.
 The issue of intersex has become particularly heated recently, particularly in the United States.
-Because of advances in scientific and medical research, many parents of intersex children are choosing to allow their child to undergo medical intervention to help them determine the sex of their baby.
+Because of advances in scientific and medical research, many parents of intersex children are choosing to allow their children to undergo medical intervention to assign their sex, female or male.
+Some argue this is unhealthy and unnecessary, while others deem it medically appropriate.
+There are many opposing views on intersex conditions.
 While certain countries have already taken steps toward legally recognizing intersex marriages, the majority of countries still have no statutes on the matter.
 Some jurisdictions have taken the view that intersex is a gender identity and not a sexual one.
 However, there is a growing movement within the intersex community to claim the rights that both male and female people have as women.
 This could result in the legal recognition of intersex marriages in the near future.
 Many people are curious as to what percentage of people are intersex.
 While many people believe that it is very small, it is actually difficult to pinpoint exactly what percentage of the global population is intersex.
 The best guess is that somewhere between two and ten percent is intersex.
 More research needs to be conducted.
 Intersex conditions are often underdocumented and not well understood.
 Knowing what percentage of people are intersex can be very helpful when it comes to intersex marriages.
 Knowing this information may help you decide if your prospective fiancee is a good candidate for you because you will understand whether she fits the description of intersex.
 There is also a great deal of information on the web regarding intersex parenting.
 With the right parent, child, or spouse, intersex relationships can be a wonderful life experience.
 When you know what to look for and where to find it, finding the love of your life becomes much easier.
-If you live in a country that is very welcoming to intersex marriages, you will likely find a high percentage of people with intersex.
-On the other hand, if you live in a country that is very opposed to intersex marriages, you may find a lower percentage of people with intersex.
+If you live in a country that is very welcoming to intersex marriages, you will likely find a high percentage of people with intersex conditions.
+On the other hand, if you live in a country that is very opposed to intersex marriages, you may find a lower percentage of people with intersex conditions.
 There is no one right answer.
-It all depends on the culture of the country and their views on gender roles.
+It all depends on the culture of the country and their views on gender roles and intersex conditions.
 Once you have researched what percentage of people are intersex, you can decide if you want to find out more about them.
 Do you want to find out if they are planning a family?
 Do you want to know their adoption story?
 Do you want to know more about their lifestyle?
 Maybe you are just curious.

 Why is intersex important?
 The term Intersex has an enormous umbrella definition of “sex characteristics including chromosomes, gonads, sex hormones, or genitals that ... do not fit typical binary notions of male or female bodies.”
 Jasper Holton was born intersex, a person who's female and male.
 Jasper is a singer as well as a violinist, digital artist, and developer.
 Their music includes a multitude of upbeat anthems and fast-paced, cinematic melodies, with a wide range of instruments together with drums, piano, guitar, synthesizer, violin, cello, and more.
 Intersex is a common word used to describe those that are born with reproductive or sexual anatomy that does not match the standard definition of masculine or feminine.
 This may be apparent at delivery or turn out to be so later in life e.g. puberty.
 Intersex people, identical to dyadic people, could establish with any sexual orientation or identification.
 While we’ve seen much progress in documenting what gender means, what ‘trans’ means, and how these terms relate to society, far more work must be accomplished to understand the meaning of the word intersex.
 As well as this, not a lot has been revealed about intersex individuals, who type part of the ever-elongating LGBTQIA acronym for sexual minorities.
 Degrees of intersexuality range in intensity from the presence of an additional Y chromosome to being born with a combined set of genitals.
 Though an appearance of sexual normalcy can be constructed, recent science has shown that surgical procedures previously deemed necessary for intersex people were in fact unnecessary.
 Consequently, procedures performed to reassign intersex people cannot be reversed.
 In 2016, Australian Human Rights Commissioner Ed Santow endorsed worldwide calls to finish medically pointless procedures to safeguard the human rights of intersex kids.
 There is a rising awareness in Australia of the potential human rights abuses on intersex youngsters.
 Genital “normalizing” procedures on young kids nonetheless happen in Australia and worldwide at present.
 What's important to focus on in moving forward with this new scientific evidence showing that intersex conditions are normal and harmless, is promoting human rights and equality for all intersex people through art, schooling, and action.